RCSL-TCD/ReTiDe/quantised_model_build/README.md

 # Vitis-AI UNet

 ## Purpose
-This project is to rebuild Emmet Murphy's workflow aka transfering a UNet to Alveo U50 for denosing
+This project is to build a vitis-ai UNet to Alveo U50 for denoising

-## Structure
-- model_for_training: float models for training
-- release_deployable: released xmodel and drivers verified with Alveo U50 on the server
-- vai_unet: workspace and source code to build the protypes and xmodels, main work path is 5_vai_container.

 ## Preparation
 Emmet's project was built up using Vitis-AI 1.4.1,